Featured image for article: Zero Waste & Green Events Hof: how you celebrate green

 • Use green electricity where available: Check options when using grid electricity; size technology as efficiently as possible.

-• Materials & media: Prefer digital tickets/plans; print only when necessary, and then on recycled paper.
+• Plan materials & media with low waste: Prefer digital tickets/plans; print only if necessary, and then on recycled paper.

 • Reusable infrastructure: Use modular rental equipment and reusable signage so it can be used again at future events.

-Water and sanitation logistics also influence resource use: well-distributed sanitation points, clear routing, and visible information reduce congestion and wrong turns.
+Water and sanitation logistics also influence resource use: well-distributed sanitation points, clear route guidance, and visible information reduce congestion and misdirection.

 Social, Accessible, Well Communicated

 Green events are more than environmental measures.
-For upcoming events in Hof, accessibility, safety, fair conditions, and understandable information are central.
-The easier it is for all guests to find their way, the better reusables, separation, and mobility offers work.
+For upcoming events in Hof, accessibility, safety, fair conditions, and understandable information are core elements.
+The easier it is for all guests to orient themselves, the better reusables, separation, and mobility offers work.

 Accessibility & Participation

-• Routes & access: Low-step routes, clear floor guidance, and well-placed seating.
+• Routes & access: Routes with few steps, clear floor guidance, and well-placed seating.

-• Information for all: Easily readable, high-contrast signage; pictograms; short texts.
+• Information for everyone: Easily readable, high-contrast signage; pictograms; short texts.

-• Quiet and family areas: Designated quiet zones relieve the venue and improve quality of stay.
+• Quiet and family areas: Designated quiet zones relieve the site and improve the quality of stay.

 • Contact points: Visible info points for questions about accessibility, safety, lost & found, and reusables.